-A Theatre Buff Reviews The Virgin Trial
+A Theatre Buff Reviews An Octoroon

 Playwright Kate Hennig demonstrated her grip on an audience with The Last Wife at Stratford in 2015.
 This year, she’s doing it again with The Virgin Trial.
 The play covers the life of the young Princess Elizabeth (Bahia Watson) between the ages of fourteen and sixteen.
 It’s an unstable time for the throne.
 Two brothers,…